patrickbucher/paedubucher.ch/articles.md/compose-key-on-x.md

       compose:sclk         Scroll Lock

-Caps Lock is a good choice, but would make it harder to type anonymous hate mail in all-caps to people not agreeing with my operating system preferences.
+Caps Lock is a good choice, but would make it harder to type anonymous hate mail in all-caps to people not agreeing on my operating system preferences.
 Therefore I pick the Menu key, which I didn't even use once in my dark Windows days.
 The compose key can be defined in `~/.xinitrc`, ideally together with the choice of the aforementioned imperialistic keyboard layout: